Area 120 is beginning to use Google’s massive reach to scale HTML5 GameSnacks platform – TechCrunch

 Google said on Tuesday that over the past year it has made inroads with GameSnacks, and is now ready to scale the platform and test monetization models to make it worthwhile for game developers.

-In an exclusive interview with TechCrunch, Ani Mohan, General Manager of GameSnacks, said the platform has amassed over 100 titles and millions of users.
+In an exclusive interview with TechCrunch, Ani Mohan, general manager of GameSnacks, said the platform has amassed over 100 titles and millions of users.

 “HTML5 gaming has been growing, especially outside of the United States.
 HTML5 is a great way to get games to users who have just come online and probably haven’t played games online before.
 These games are cross-device, work on low-bandwidth connection, and are instantly playable as they don’t require users to install any files,” he said.

-These single-player games, that work on any device with as low RAM as 1GB and 2G to 3G data connection, are available to users through GameSnacks website.
-They can be played on desktop as well as Chrome on an iPhone or iPad (if you wanted to give it a whirl.)
+These single-player games, that work on any device with as low RAM as 1GB and 2G to 3G data connection, are available to users through the GameSnacks website.
+They can be played on desktop as well as Chrome on an iPhone or iPad (if you wanted to give it a whirl).

 Now the company is using its scale to expand the reach and discoverability of GameSnacks.
-Mohan said in recent weeks GameSnacks games have been made available from the New Tab page in Chrome for users in India, Indonesia, Nigeria, and Kenya.
+Mohan said in recent weeks GameSnacks games have been made available from the New Tab page in Chrome for users in India, Indonesia, Nigeria and Kenya.

 In India, Google’s biggest market by users, GameSnacks games are also arriving to Google Pay.
 The company is also experimenting with bringing GameSnacks games to Discover feed.